In this fast-moving, modern and technological day and age, we can safely say that people have been vastly divided into two groups.

 Unabridged books are when the book has not been shortened at all.
 All the chapters, plots, and subplots are intact as intended by the author and are perused in the same manner.

-Unabridged books are a great way to gain knowledge or spend some leisure time or for entertainment.
-It is widely known that reading is such an activity that not only increases your knowledge but also sharpens your brain too.
+Unabridged books are a great way to gain knowledge or spend some leisure time or entertainment.
+It is widely known that reading is such an activity that increases your knowledge and sharpens your brain.

-However, in this modern day and age, where the world is moving at an ever-increasing pace, it has become tough to find out the time to read a book from start to finish as a whole.
+However, in this modern day and age, where the world is moving at an ever-increasing pace, it has become tough to find the time to read a book from start to finish.

 Main Differences Between Abridged and Unabridged Books